Is an electric car right for me?

 The “I just need a car to go from A to B” people

 Long-distance travelling in an electric car is perfectly possible.
-It might need a bit more planning, but it’s definitely doable.
+It might need a bit more planning than with petrol and diesel cars, but it's definitely doable.
 There are now more electric chargers than fuel stations, with more public points being installed all the time.
 In addition, pan-European networks, such as Ionity, make driving on the continent simple.

 The business and the employee

-Company car tax has meant there is less of an incentive to offer a car as a perk or even have a company pool car.
-But from April 2020, electric cars will have a 0% BIK Rate (Benefit-In-Kind).
-That makes them an incredible option for company car drivers and business owners.
+Company car tax has meant there is less of an incentive to offer petrol and diesel cars as a perk or even have a company pool car, but the Government is keen for us to move to electric power.
+But from April 2022, electric cars will have a 2% BIK Rate (Benefit-In-Kind).
+That makes a battery electric vehicle an incredible option for company car drivers and business owners.

 In summary, electric cars are a fantastic alternative and even replacement for petrol and diesel vehicles.
-Browse the range of fully electric and plug-in hybrid vehicles or take a look at our list of quality OLEV-approved chargers.
+Browse the range of fully electric and plug-in hybrid vehicles or take a look at our list of chargers.
+Now really is the time to buy an electric car!